justinhj/fp-starter-pack.g8/src/main/g8/README.md

 finch-circe: the best json de/serializer (well argonaut and rapture-json are fairly good as well :)

-scalaz: all my favorite monads and sigels

-scala-blitz: some really amazing collection improvements

 scapegoat, scaliform, etc: clean code is good code